 Arizona leads the nation in copper production.
-The state produces about 32% of all United States production, and about 11% of the world production.
+The state produces more than 40% of all United States production, and more than 14% of the world production.
 Copper may well be said to be mankind's oldest friend.
 It is easily worked and is beautiful as well as useful.
 The electrical industry is almost wholly dependent upon copper.
 No other metal, except silver, can do its electrical job as well.
-The "lightmetals industry" could hardly maintain itself without its aid as a hardening agent.
+The "light-metals industry" could hardly maintain itself without its aid as a hardening agent.
 Copper tubing finds greatly increased use in the building trades.

 Arizona's copper of late years has been won from ores of decreasing grade or copper content, and, in such fact alone, eloquent tribute is paid the genius and ingenuity of the mining industry.
-The state's 1946 output was slightly above that of 1945 despite labor disputes and uncertainties of government price controls in the postwar world.